datacamp/authoring/docs/courses/design/brainstorming-datasets.md

 ### Distinguish datasets for coding exercises and for videos

-You can use the same datasets for both the coding exercise and the videos.
+You can use the same datasets for both the coding exercises and the videos.
 However, some instructors prefer to have different datasets for each exercise type.
-If you want to do this, make sure the inducate what you will use each dataset for in the course spec.
+If you want to do this, make sure to indicate what you will use each dataset for in the course spec.

 ## Common problems and their solutions